jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 ```
 {% endraw %}

-Dialyzer has detected the type inconsistence between the function spec and
-its actual return value.
 Compare it with a clean analysis.

 ```
 $ dialyzer types4.erl